 A Rent-A-Captive is also known as a Protected Cell captive facility.
-It is basically a captive that is broken down into unlimited mini-captives (Cells).
+It is a captive that is broken down into unlimited mini-captives (Cells).
 Each cell within the Rent-A-Captive facility can be rented for a fee.
 Each cell stands on its own within the overall captive.
 The main thing to watch out here for is the co-mingling/breaching of the assets of one cell with another cell within the captive.
-This protects each insured’s assets from each other, and makes sure that the failure of one cell does not effect other cells within the Rent-A-Captive.
+This protects each insured’s assets from each other and makes sure that the failure of one cell does not affect other cells within the Rent-A-Captive.
 This is usually regulated by law.

 The Association Captive and the Similar Employer Captive are both just renamed versions of the Rent-A-Captive.
 A few of the associations and employer groups such as construction have sponsored great captives.
 Rent-A-Captives have been in existence since the 1970’s.

-The bottom line is that Rent-A-Captives for Workers Compensation make even the smallest employers have an alternative to the regular insurance markets.
+The bottom line is that Rent-A-Captives for Workers Compensation make even the smallest employers an alternative to the regular insurance markets.